GullikX/crashcourse/README.md

 # Crashcourse
-Kiwi simulation using Godot engine
+Self driving car simulation using Godot engine

 Clone the repo and import the 'project.godot' file using Godot 3.1 or later.